Equilibrium transport with time-inconsistent costs: Introduction

-The property \eqref{eq:causal} is known as the causality condition and the transport plan satisfying \eqref{eq:causal} is called {\it causal} by \cite{lassalle2013causal}.
-If the same condition holds when we exchange the positions of $x$ and $y$, then the transport plan is called bi-causal.
-Denote $\Pi_{bc}(\mu, \nu)$ as the set of all bi-causal transport plans between $\mu$ and $\nu$.
-The bi-causal OT problem considers the optimization over $\Pi_{bc}(\mu, \nu)$ only:
+If \eqref{eq:causal} holds when we exchange the positions of $x$ and $y$, then the transport plan is called bicausal.
+Denote $\Pi_{bc}(\mu, \nu)$ as the set of all bicausal transport plans between $\mu$ and $\nu$.
+The bicausal OT problem considers the optimization over $\Pi_{bc}(\mu, \nu)$ only: